-1. All Installations, ships and mining collectors engaged in Exploitation activities under the Exploitation Contract shall be fitted with an electronic monitoring system, which shall record, where technically feasible in real time, inter alia, the date, time and position of all Exploitation activities, and environmental data.
-The details and frequency of reporting shall be in accordance with the Standards and taking into consideration Guidelines.

-2. The Installations, ships and mining collectors shall be fitted with a satellite tracking system to enable identification of each ship and determination of its position, navigation status, course and speed.
-The detail and frequency of reporting shall be in accordance with the Standards and taking into consideration Guidelines.

-3. The Compliance Committee shall issue a compliance notice under Regulation 103 to a Contractor, where there is reasonable evidence to suggest based on the data transmitted to the Authority that unapproved Exploitation activities have occurred or are occurring.

-4. All data received and transmitted to the Authority under this Regulation shall be transmitted to the Sponsoring State or States.
+- 1. All Installations, ships and mining collectors engaged in Exploitation activities under the Exploitation Contract shall be fitted with an electronic monitoring [and tracking] system, which shall record [continuously and], where technically feasible in real time, inter alia, the date, time and position of all Exploitation activities, and environmental data.
+[The electronic monitoring system shall also be capable of detecting and recording any unauthorized activities.]
+The details and frequency of reporting shall be in accordance with the Standards and taking into consideration the Guidelines. - 2.
+AllThe Installations, ships, and mining collectors and other service operating units shall be fitted with a satellite tracking system to enable identification of each ship and determination of its position, navigation status, course and speed.
+This system shall also include Redundancy Measures to ensure continuous tracking in case of primary system failure.
+The detail and frequency of reporting shall be in accordance with the Standards and taking into consideration the Guidelines. - 3.
+The Compliance Committee shall issue a Ceompliance Natice under Regulation 103 to a Contractor, where there is reasonable evidence to suggest based on the data transmitted to the Authority that unapproved Exploitation activities have occurred or are occurring.
+The Contractor shall be required to provide a detailed explanation and corrective action plan within 7 Days. - 4.
+All data received and transmitted to the Authority under this Regulation shall be transmitted to the Sponsoring State or States.

-This Regulation has been updated due to several overlaps with Regulations 46 bis and 46 ter.
-Focus of this Regulation is primarily on vessel monitoring and collector positioning.
-Elements that concern environmental monitoring are placed in Regulations 46 bis and 46 ter.
-This Regulation is presented in a clean version.
+It has been suggested to place this draft regulation elsewhere since it seems to focus on contractual and environmental obligations of the Contractor.
+It has been suggested to place the draft regulation in part three concerning rights and obligations of Contractors.
+This should be further discussed and resolved.